Imagine This: Productions

 After a tryout at the Theatre Royal in Plymouth in July 2007, the musical opened in the West End at the New London Theatre on 19 November 2008, following previews from 4 November 2008.
 It closed on 20 December 2008.
 Directed by Timothy Sheader, with choreography by Liam Steel, the cast featured Peter Polycarpou and Leila Benn Harris.

 The filmed version of the West End production aired throughout 2010 on PBS stations in over 40 markets in the United States, as part of their pledge drives and regular programming.
 It was broadcast with a panel discussion moderated by Neal Gabler, which included director Timothy Sheader, cast members Peter Polycarpou, Sarah Ingram and Roy Litvin, and Holocaust scholar Thane Rosenbaum.

 In October 2014 Theatreworkz, an independent amateur theatre company performed the world Amateur Premiere of Imagine This to resounding critical acclaim from both local audiences, schools and from industry professionals.

+In 2016, the Freies Musical-Ensemble Münster staged the German premiere of Imagine This, marking an important milestone for the musical's presence in Germany.
+The production received significant attention, with composer Shuki Levy himself attending as a guest, underscoring the event's importance.